-Your online store runs on Shopify.
-How did you find the process of integrating it with our ControlPort system?
+You use Shopify for your online store.
+How did you find the process of integrating it with ControlPort?

 The integration was very straightforward.
 I remember being on a call with the James and James team and we literally did it over the phone in 10 minutes.
 Then it was just up to me to map the shipping services I offer customers to those provided by James and James, and upload my products to ControlPort, which only took a few hours.

 The Shopify integration is easy and the James and James Client Services team were helpful in guiding me through it.
 It was seamless and I’m so very pleased with it.